joexbayer/Networking_c/README.md

 # Networking code for macOS with Tun

-## Networking code for macOS using tun as a network interface to read and write packets.
+## Using Tun as a network interface to read and write packets on layer 3

 Currently working: